College – Guide to Pathway Success

 Co-op is an ongoing program normally beginning after the freshman year of college that encompasses a substantial portion of a student's college career.
 The Co-op Program at NCDOT works under the alternate plan, requiring the student to work every other semester.
 The assignment is usually shared by a pair of students; while one student is working on the job, the other is attending classes.
 Interested civil engineering students must first register with the Cooperative Education Office at their college or university, and follow the requirements set up through the school.

 - Must be referred through college/university Co-op Program

 - Submit a State Application (PD-107) and unofficial transcript after registering with your Co-op office

 - Interview may be required

-To Apply after registering with your school’s Co-op office, submit the State Application to:
+After registering with your school’s co-op office, mail the State Application to the address below.

 For additional information on cooperative education opportunities, contact your campus Cooperative Education Office.